Back pain? How to Set Up Your Workplace Ergonomically in 10 Minutes

 Keyboard and Mouse

-Working on a laptop?
+Are you working on a laptop?
 Use an external keyboard and mouse.
-This prevents your shoulders from rising or your neck from being overloaded.
+This prevents your shoulders from tensing or your neck from becoming strained.

 Laptop Stand or Docking Station

-A stand brings your laptop screen to eye level.
-This prevents a forward-bent posture and significantly improves your sitting posture.
+A stand raises your laptop screen to eye level.
+This prevents a forward-leaning posture and significantly improves your sitting position.

 Step 5: Move More Often